Interdenominational Theological Center

 Save Image

-In 2021, 15 fewer women than men received degrees from Interdenominational Theological Center.
-The most common race/ethnicity group of degree recipients at Interdenominational Theological Center is black or african american (52 degrees awarded).
+In 2023, 4 more women than men received degrees from Interdenominational Theological Center.
+The most common race/ethnicity group of degree recipients at Interdenominational Theological Center is black or african american (44 degrees awarded).
+There were 44 times more black or african american recipients than the next closest race/ethnicity group, two or more races (1 degrees).

-In 2021, the most specialized majors across all degree types at Interdenominational Theological Center, meaning they have significantly more degrees awarded in that concentration than the national average across all institutions, are THEOLOGY AND RELIGIOUS VOCATIONS.
-(53 degrees awarded).
+In 2023, the most specialized majors across all degree types at Interdenominational Theological Center, meaning they have significantly more degrees awarded in that concentration than the national average across all institutions, are Theology (46 degrees awarded).

 Common Jobs by Major